captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## OLIVIA:
 No, no, it’s better this way.
 Rip off that band-aid.
 Wait! … OK, you do it.

-(Fallon moves to the door.)
+---

 No wait!

-(Olivia grabs him and kisses him.
-Beat.)
+---

 OK.
 Let’s go—let’s do this.
 Go on, go on!
 Do it!